pushing the sky

 What say you to the prospect of a forum again?
 (Yes yes, I know, but I’m partial to forums okay?)

-Wordpress w/Tags
+WordPress w/Tags

-Updated to Wordpress 2.3 without too much difficulty; seems like things are running pretty cruisy around here, without too many headline changes beyond the tags.
+Updated to WordPress 2.3 without too much difficulty; seems like things are running pretty cruisy around here, without too many headline changes beyond the tags.

 I’ve always been a little skeptical of tags, as it seems a little bit of categorical overkill, so for the moment I’m holding back, tagging posts but not showing the tags until I convince myself that they’ve got a point.
 Maybe I’m missing the point; tags are pretty useful over on flickr, and I’ve even embraced them somewhat on del.icio.us, but for some reason the blog seems like a last-bastion.